ranagh00/HR-Database-Management-System/README.md

 Date Handling: The use of TO_DATE ensures that date fields are formatted consistently, making the database more portable across different systems.

+## Data Delete/Update

+This SQL script is designed to update and delete records within the HR database.
+It contains commands to modify specific data entries, as well as remove unwanted data.

 ## Queries

-QUERIES.sql file offers a wide range of SQL queries designed to analyze and report on various aspects of the HR database.
-Here's a refined and categorized overview of the provided queries to enhance clarity and understanding
+QUERIES.sql This file contains a range of SQL queries designed to retrieve, analyze, and report on various aspects of the HR database, such as employee details, department statistics, leave requests, and training course data.

 ## How to Use
-1. Run the `DDL/CreateTables.sql` file to create the schema.
+Run the DDL_CreateTables.sql file to create the schema.
-2. Use the `DML` scripts to populate and modify (insert-delete) data.
+Use the DML_InsertData.sql script to populate the tables with initial data.
+Modify or delete records using the DML_DeleteUpdate.sql script.
-3. Execute the queries in `Queries/Queries.sql` to retrieve insights.
+Execute the queries from the Queries.sql to retrieve and analyze the data.

 ## Author
 RANA ALGHAMDI